 What happens to your mobility

 An English study found that 84 percent of men and 93 percent of women over the age of 65 had some degree of walking impairment.
-It concluded that “The vast majority of people over 65 years old in England are unable to walk fast enough to use a pedestrian crossing.”
+It concluded that "The vast majority of people over 65 years old in England are unable to walk fast enough to use a pedestrian crossing."
 As you get older, you walk more slowly and carefully.
-You are in the road longer and therefore there is more chance that you will get hit.
+You are in the road longer, which means there's a greater chance you will get hit.
 The law in most places (like Ontario) even gives the person in the intersection the right of way, even if the light has already changed, so drivers legally have to be checking the intersection ahead even if the light is green.